How to Install Sigstore Policy Controller

 Prerequisites

-To follow along with this guide outside of the terminal that is embedded on this page, you will need the following:
+To follow along with this guide, you will need the following:

 • A Kubernetes cluster with administrative access.
 You can set up a local cluster using kind or use an existing cluster.